×

 When we asked people what advice they would give someone preparing to move to Santa Fe, they said:

 "Santa Fe, is a small town located in the Veraguas province, known for its natural beauty and tranquil lifestyle.
 Before moving there, expats should be aware of several factors to ensure a smooth transition.
 Firstly, Spanish is the primary language spoken in Santa Fe, so it would be beneficial to learn some basic Spanish phrases.
 However, English is also widely spoken, especially among the younger generation and in tourist areas.
 The cost of living in Santa Fe is relatively low compared to many Western countries.
 This includes housing, food, and healthcare.
 However, it's important to note that while healthcare is affordable, the medical facilities may not be as advanced as those in larger cities or developed countries.
 The climate in Santa Fe is tropical, with a wet and dry season.
 It's generally warm throughout the year, but the town is located in the mountains, so it can get cool at night.
 Santa Fe is a rural town, so the pace of life is slower than in a city.
 This can be a positive aspect for those looking for a relaxed lifestyle, but it might take some adjustment for those used to a faster pace.
 Public transportation in Santa Fe is limited, so having a car can be beneficial.
 However, the town is small enough to navigate on foot or by bicycle.
 The town is known for its natural beauty, with plenty of opportunities for outdoor activities like hiking, bird watching, and exploring waterfalls.
 However, it's less developed in terms of entertainment and shopping options, so it might not be the best fit for those who enjoy a bustling city life.
 Finally, while Santa Fe is generally safe, like any place, it's important to take standard precautions to protect yourself and your property.
-It's recommended to secure your home properly and be aware of your surroundings, especially at night," commented one expat who made the move to Santa Fe.
+It's recommended to secure your home properly and be aware of your surroundings, especially at night," explained one expat living in Santa Fe, Panama.

 How do I find a place to live in Santa Fe?